+Article 14.
 In order that they may carry out their duties, the Secretary and the Deputy Secretary of the Court and their family members specified in Article 13, shall be granted the same immunities and privileges, exemptions, including customs exemptions that are granted to the judges in Article 11, with the same exceptions set forth in that Article and the exception that they shall not be granted the category of chief of missions.

-CHAPTER V IMMUNITIES AND PRIVILEGES OF THE STAFF OF THE COURT

-The technical and administrative staff of the Court shall enjoy the same privileges and immunities, with the same conditions and exceptions, provided for in the Agreement on Privileges and Immunities of the Organization of American States of May 15, 1949, ratified by Costa Rica by means of Decree-Law No. 753 of October 6, 1979, mutatis mutandis as well as in any other treaties in force.
+CHAPTER V IMMUNITIES AND PRIVILEGES OF THE STAFF OF THE COURT conditions and exceptions, provided for in the Agreement on Privileges and Immunities of the Organization of American States of May 15, 1949, ratified by Costa Rica by means of Decree-Law No. 753 of October 6, 1979, mutatis mutandis as well as in any other treaties in force.